-[ News ] [ Short bio ] [ Research Interests] [ Activities ] [ Publications ]
+[ Highlights ] [ Short bio ] [ Research Interests] [ Activities ] [ Publications ]

 Why Bitcoin actually does not waste energy?
 How do we define decentralization?
 What is Inclusiveness and why is Proof-of-Work more decentralized than Proof-of-Stake?
 How could we go about building secure and scalable decentralized cloud computing?

 Since mid-2021, I am an independent computer scientist.
 I am spending most of my time leading ConsensusLab at Protocol Labs, a decentralized research organization.
 Read about ConsensusLab goals and vision here, or watch my talk given during the ConsensusDays21 workshop.

 Prior to this I was a Principal Research Staff Member in IBM Research Zurich, where I worked from 2015-2021 and earlier as a PostDoc (2008-2010).
 In the meantime, I was a tenured faculty at EURECOM (2010-2014), and a visiting professor at Systems Group @ ETH Zurich (2014).